Richardinho/backbone-with-dependency-injection/README.md

     Foo.inject = ['dep1', 'dep2'];
 ```

 Note also that property on the options object by which we access a service is also derived from the service token.
-For this reason, tokens should not contain characters that are illegal in Javascript properties.
+For this reason, tokens should not contain characters that are illegal within Javascript properties.

 The last step is to bootstrap the DI system.
 This is done using the `start()` method.
 The first argument to `start()` is a service token representing the object at the root of our dependency tree.
 The DI system will instantiate this object and all of its dependencies, and, by recursion, all the objects that make up the dependency tree.
 The second argument is a call back which is called once this process is completed.
 It is passed the aforementioned root object.